 Some people have realized that, over a period of time, tax-free compounding of your retirement savings could be worth far more than the up-front tax deduction regular IRA’s and 401(k)s receive.
 That’s one reason for the popularity of Roth IRA’s.

-Under current tax law, Roth IRA’s are taxed similarly to the policies used for the Bank On Yourself concept: The money that goes into the plan is taxed in the year in which it’s contributed, and can then be accessed – along with the growth – without taxes due on it, if you play by certain rules.
+Under current tax law, Roth IRA’s are taxed similarly to the dividend-paying whole life insurance policies used for the Bank On Yourself concept: The money that goes into the plan is taxed in the year in which it’s contributed, and can then be accessed – along with all the growth – without taxes due on it, if you play by certain rules.

 But that’s pretty much where the similarities end.

 How a Roth IRA differs from Bank On Yourself:

 1. Do you control your money in the plan?

 Bank On Yourself